jirfag/tcp_go_mock/README.md

-# tcp_go_mock
+# About
-Tcp mock written in Go for testing of TCP services
+Tcp mock written in Golang for testing of TCP services.
+In can be used from any testing language/framework.

 # Filters
 ## How they work